So what is

 They are feeling negative or hopeless about life.
 Even when you try to lift them up, they are always looking at the downside of things.

-How you can help them.
+How you can

 Ask directly